 Also called Generation Y, Millennials grew up completely immersed in the digital age.
 Life before the internet/smartphones was unexciting.
 There wasn’t any 8-bit game loading from cassette tapes (although I swear I can decipher audible binary) or dot-matrix printers.
 Millennials came along in a world where personal technology was mingled with life.
 I can no more think of what that is truly like than Millennials can of a world, where a smartphone is the size of a house brick

 Thus, you may likewise figure the same generation would be equally not able to luxuriate in, the basic joys of analog entertainment, however, you couldn’t be more wrong.
 Millennials are swamping new board game project cafes and meetup groups, and are commonly the most candid on forums and social media.

 This has prompted some to advocate that it is Millennials alone that are driving our current Golden Period of Board Gaming, although that opinion is normally expressed by Millennials themselves, who as a group display nearly sixteen percent more self-centeredness than senior adults.
 So, this shouldn’t come as too much of an astonishment!
-Listen to, any reasonable person would agree as well, that they’re normally naysayed by Generation Xers, who are hundred percent more likely to drum into how great the days of yore were and; how Millennials have it so easy.
+Listen, any reasonable person would agree as well, that they’re normally naysayed by Generation Xers, who are a hundred percent more likely to drum into how great the days of yore were and; how Millennials have it so easy.
 And, they’d be right for sure.

-To cut the long story short, the fact of the matter is, there are both generations powering the board game boom, people who come from not the same technological and gaming backgrounds; nonetheless, both sharing a common wish to move from online gaming with its’ faceless friends and foes and great, yet intangible content, to a world where friends congregate up close and personal, and battle and participate and game over material modules.
+To cut the long story short, the fact of the matter is, that there are both generations powering the board game boom, people who come from not the same technological and gaming backgrounds; nonetheless, both share a common wish to move from online gaming with its’ faceless friends and foes and great, yet intangible content, to a world where friends congregate up close and personal, and battle and participate and game over material modules.
 To conclude, both generations (X and Y) are powering the board game industry boom, and the gaming world is alive and kicking.